 Victoria has committed to work on a commercially based dividend framework, and will consult with the rural and regional urban water authorities as part of that process.
-While there is no commitment for rural water authorities, Victoria intends that a framework for dividends will apply to regional urban water authorities for 2002-03.
+Victoria intends that a framework for dividends will apply to regional urban water authorities for 2002-03.